nakajima/sinatras-hat/README.md

 things like `to_xml`, `to_json`, and `to_yaml` will be supported right out of the box.

+Requests for unknow formats will produce 406 "Not Acceptable" HTTP responses.

 ## Default Flows

 Sinatra's Hat has some default flows: